 The execution of a program in a high-level programming language results in a many computational activities at a lower level.
 Some of these events mirror the semantics of the language, although superficially simple language operations may involve many low-level events.
 Other events may not be directly related to the semantics of the language.
 In Icon, for example, storage allocation accompanies the evaluation of some expressions, but the details of allocation depend on properties of the implementation, not the language, and may depend on the history of program execution as well [1].
-Similarly, garbage collection usually occurs at unpredictable times, and what actually happens during garbage collection usually is not evident in the results of program execution.
+Similarly, garbage collection usually occurs at unpredictable times, and what actually happens during garbage collection usually is not directly evident in the results of program execution.
 There also are lower-level events, such as the execution of instructions for the virtual machine that provides the framework for the interpretive implementation of Icon [2].

-To a large extent, the purpose of a high-level programming language is to hide low-level events from the programmer.
+One of the purposes of a high-level programming language is to hide low-level events from the programmer.
 Nonetheless, in order to understand a program, to debug it, or to measure the resources it uses, it may be necessary to go beneath the surface.
-This report describes facilities that have been added to the MT Icon [3] for such purposes.
+This report describes facilities that have been added to the MT Icon [3,4] for such purposes.

 Effective use of information about low-level events requires tools that can bridge the gap between the semantics of the programming language and the lower-level events that occur during program execution.
 MT Icon has been extensively instrumented to report, on request, those events that are most relevant to understanding the execution of an Icon program.
-This instrumentation is done in a way that does not affect program execution except to slow it down.
+This instrumentation is done in a way that does not affect program execution except to slow it down somewhat.

-The instrumentation is designed so that an Icon program being monitored (the target program, or TP) reports events to another Icon program (the execution monitor, or EM).
-The interface through which events are reported is invisible to the TP except for delays that may occur during processing by the EM.
+The instrumentation is designed so that an Icon program being monitored (the source program, or SP) reports events to another Icon program (the execution monitor, or EM).
+The interface through which events are reported is invisible to the SP except for delays that may occur may occur when the EM is running.